A Derivation of Intelligence from Guided Relation-Creation

 The system is finite because:

-whose continuation distinguishes the system remaining itself from the system failing, dissolving, or becoming something else.
+The system is organized because there is some structure whose preservation distinguishes continuing as itself from failing, dissolving, or becoming something else.

-3. Viability
+2. Viability

 Let: